zhangtao2022/DSFN/README.md

 # Kernel Relative-prototype Spectral Filtering for Few-shot Learning

-This repository contains the code for the paper: [Kernel Relative-prototype Spectral Filtering for Few-shot Learning] ECCV 2022
+This repository contains the code for the paper: Kernel Relative-prototype Spectral Filtering for Few-shot Learning

 ## Citation:
 If you use this code, please cite our paper: